-Figure 4: Comparison of Two Approaches to Increase the Supply of Seconda Townhouses or Apartments Approach Pros Cons 1.
-Incentives- Based Allows marketplace to test and adapt to new housing type (e.g. given that • Amount of secondary suites provided may be small l the demand for, and the implications of suites in multi-family units, have not been fully tested) May need additional incentives to differentiate voluntary provision of suites from mandatory provision May result in some secondary suites being provided in multi-family developments • No guarantee that suites will be rented 2.
+Figure 4: Comparison of Two Approaches to Increase the Supply of Secondary Suites in Townhouses or Apartments Approach Pros Cons 1.
+Incentives- Based Allows marketplace to test and adapt to new housing type (e.g. given that • Amount of secondary suites provided may be small the demand for, and the implications of suites in multi-family units, have not been fully tested) • May need additional incentives to differentiate voluntary provision of suites from mandatory provision May result in some secondary suites being provided in multi-family developments • No guarantee that suites will be rented 2.
 Mandatory Requirement Will result in secondary suites being provided in all new multi-family • Could generate push back from the development community developments Uncertain demand & limited experience in the region with suites in multi-family developments • No guarantee that suites will be rented

-THE TAX TENTED BY THE PROPERTY OF THE
+THE THE REPORT OF THE PROPERTY OF THE PROPERTY